-Calico is just one company that promises to make major headlines in the longevity research and investing space.
+Calico is just one longevity research company that promises to make major headlines in the longevity investing space.

 But that doesn’t mean investors should ignore these private longevity research companies.
 Plenty are at work on innovative, fascinating studies, which makes them worth watching in their own right.
 And if they do go public one day?
 Well, you’ll already have done some research.

 Calico tops our list of longevity research companies.
-That’s because this company, founded by Google (NASDAQ:GOOGL) in 2013, has never shied away from the immensity of its goal.
-“With some longer term, moonshot thinking around healthcare and biotechnology, I believe we can improve millions of lives,” Google’s CEO, Larry Page said, announcing the new company.
+That’s because this company, founded by Google in 2013, has never shied away from the immensity of its goal.
+“With some longer term, moonshot thinking around healthcare and biotechnology, I believe we can improve millions of lives,” Larry Page, then CEO of Google, said when he announced the new company.

 Since then, Calico has taken some exciting steps towards realizing this far-flung goal.
 It has partnered with the Broad Institute (of CRISPR-Cas9 fame), the Jackson Laboratory and the Buck Institute.
 Other projects have been initiated with AbbVie (NYSE:ABBV), AncestryDNA and QB3.

-And while Calico is still a long way from realizing immortality, these partnerships signal wider interest in the space … and a belief in its potential.
+And while Calico is still a long way from realizing immortality, these partnerships signal wider interest in the space as well as a belief in its potential.

 2. Human Longevity

 Human Longevity is another longevity research company to watch.
 Like Calico, it’s not afraid to make big claims: Human Longevity promises its products and services will “revolutionize the practice of medicine.”